bthyreau/parcelcortex/README.md

 The input can be a probabilistic (e.g. SPM c1/wc1 images) or a boolean mask (e.g. FSL and other).

+For convenience, the program can also be run directly on a T1-weighted images.

 The regions follow one of the Desikan-Killiany (DK), Destrieux 2009, or PALS_Brodman definition, originally defined on the surface.